albenoit/DeepLearningTools/README.md

 ## Main ideas put together:

-* Training a model defined with tf.keras to manage training, validation and export in a easy and systematic way (no more forget your favorite methodology, callbacks from one experiment to the other).
+* Training a model defined with tf.keras to manage training, validation and export in an easy and systematic way (no more forget your favourite methodology, callbacks from one experiment to the other).
 * Using moving averages to store parameters with values smoothed along the last training steps to get more stable and more accurate served models.
 * Automatic storage of all the model outputs on the validation dataset in order to observe some data projections on the TensorBoard for embedding understanding.
-* Early stopping to interrupt training if the considered metric (validation loss by default) exist and does not decrease over a long period.
+* Early stopping interrupting training if considered metrics (validation loss by default) exist and do not decrease over a long period.
 * Make use of the tensorflow-serving-api to serve the model and dynamically load updated models, even while training is still running.
-* A generic tensorflow-serving client codes to reuse the trained model on single sample or streamed data.
+* A generic tensorflow-serving client codes to reuse the trained model on a single sample or streamed data.
 * Each experiment is stored in a specific folder for model versioning and comparison.
 * Restart training after failure made easy.
-* Reproducible experiments with random_seeds
+* Reproducible experiments with random _seeds
-* Activate various optimization options such as XLA, mixed precision and multi GPU processing
+* Activate various optimization options such as XLA, mixed precision and multi-GPU processing
-* Federated Learning (FedML), relying on the [Flower library](https://flower.dev/), few changes to switch from you classical training model to the federated version
+* Federated Learning (FedML), relying on the [Flower library](https://flower.dev/), few changes to switch from your classical training model to the federated version.
-* Kafka data pipeline management: user can produce data to a kafka pipeline and the model optimization can be fed by kafka pipelines ! *Have a look at install/kafka/README.md*
+* Kafka data pipeline management: users can produce data to a kafka pipeline and the model optimization can be fed by kafka pipelines ! *Have a look at install/kafka/README.md*
 * *Have a look at the examples folder to start from typical ML problem examples.*
 * **News** :
   * Federated Learning compliant
-  * **XAI** (eXplainable Artificial Intelligence) compliant, checkout our semantic segmentation XAI in *examples/xaie* [ICPR-XAIE2022 paper](https://hal.archives-ouvertes.fr/hal-03719597).
+  * **XAI** (eXplainable Artificial Intelligence) compliant, check out our semantic segmentation XAI in *examples/xaie* [ICPR-XAIE2022 paper](https://hal.archives-ouvertes.fr/hal-03719597).

 ## Approach: